EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

     c1 = Math.min(width, c1);
     c2 = Math.min(height, c2);

-    return basis1.scale(c1).add(basis2.scale(c2)).add(thisVerticesAndBasis[0]);
+    return basis1
+            .scale(c1)
+            .add(basis2.scale(c2))
+            .add(thisVerticesAndBasis[0]);
 }
 ```
-Now that we have a way of finding the closest point, to determine rectangle on circle collision, we simply have to find the closest point on the rectangle to the circle and check if the distance from the circle's center to the closest point is less than or equal to the circle's radius.
+Now that we have a way of finding the closest point, to determine rectangle on circle collision, we simply have to find the closest point on the rectangle to the circle's center and check if the distance from the circle's center to the closest point is less than or equal to the circle's radius.
 Diagrammatically the figure below argues the reasoning for this collision check.

 ![Rectangle on Circle Collision](document_assets/rect_circ.png)